How to find the best facilities management software to streamline your building’s management and maintenance facility processes.

-Lastly, and most importantly, ask each vendor about the price of their product.
+Lastly, ask each vendor about the price of their product.
 You’ll want to know their pricing plans and if there are extra fees for storage limits or implementation.
-Knowing the price is crucial for understanding the value of the product in relation to your goals and milestones; “is it worth it?”.
+Knowing the price is crucial for understanding the ROI of the product in relation to your KPIs and milestones; “is it worth it?”.

-Will we need to be trained in the system and how long will training take?
+Will employees need to be trained in the new system and how long will training take?

-If there is required training, will we be sent on a course or are we expected to study independently?
+If training is required, will it be provided or are employees expected to study independently?

-Should we be familiar with hardware and equipment that is included with the system, such as barcode scanners?
+Should employees be familiar with hardware and equipment that is included with the system, such as barcode scanners?

-Will there be specific features for each team, such as schedules for cleaning and ground maintenance?
+Will there be specific functions for each department, such as scheduling cleaning and ground maintenance?

 Refer to how this tool will aim to serve the company’s best interest

-Detail how, and if, existing maintenance and management platforms can still be utilised and integrated alongside the tool
+Detail how, and if, existing tools can be utilised and integrated with the product

 Present a detailed plan and timescale for deployment and full integration